Skip to Content

 Yes, a minor can apply for asylum, so long as they meet the qualifications.
 Whether a minor wants a separate case from their parents or has arrived in the United States without a parent or legal guardian, they can request asylum.

-Unfortunately, being the victim of a sex-based crime does not entitle you to asylum based on your gender.
-In addition to the crime, you must prove that it was part of a discriminatory attitude towards your gender and that your country took no actions to prevent it from recurring.
+Unfortunately, being the victim of a sex-based crime does not, by itself, entitle you to asylum based on your gender.
+In addition to the crime, you must prove that it was part of a discriminatory attitude towards your gender and that your country took no action to prevent it from recurring.
+In recent years, the U.S. government has, in some cases, recognized persecution based on gender, granting asylum to many women and young girls across the globe.

 Reasons that women fear persecution based on their gender include: